Skip to content

 """

-Calculates total length of the grain.
+Return the total length of the grain [m].

-- 1 segment of 0.5 m length -> total length = 0.5 m
+- 1 segment of 0.5 m length -> total length = 0.5 m.

-- 2 segments of 0.5 m length with 0.1 m spacing -> total length = 1.1 m
+- 2 segments of 0.5 m length with 0.1 m spacing -> total length = 1.1 m.

-- 3 segments of 0.5 m length with 0.1 m spacing -> total length = 1.7 m
+- 3 segments of 0.5 m length with 0.1 m spacing -> total length = 1.7 m.

 """